 Dario Argento’s Suspiria is an amazing horror film with a unique visual palette.
 It is bursting with colors in virtually every scene.
 Argento was very specific about this look and knew exactly what he wanted.
 He told cinematographer Luciano Tovoli to stick as closely to the colors and lighting of Disney’s Snow White as possible.
 This makes even more sense when you consider that, originally, the characters in Suspiria were supposed to be children, which would only have made the film more frightening, considering that it was always meant to be as gory as it ended up being.

-Richard Matheson’s I am Legend and its first film adaptation, The Last Man on Earth, were huge influences on George Romero when he made Night of the Living Dead.
-The late director frequently said such in interviews over the course of the years.
+Richard Matheson’s I am Legend and its first film adaptation, The Last Man on Earth, were huge influences on the late, great George Romero when he made Night of the Living Dead.
+The director frequently said such in interviews over the course of the years.
 Giving himself less credit than he deserves, he said that all he really did was substitute out the vampires.
 While Night has more than earned its place as an influential classic, the seeds of Last Man on Earth are still very clear.

 Alien has gotten some flack from fans in recent years for not being half as original as it appears to be, which is pretty stupid.
 The backlash seems to be from people who are just now discovering that every film has major influences and that all filmmakers are inspired by the films they see and love.
 Alien borrows much of its plot from Planet of the Vampires as well as It!
 The Terror from Beyond Space but it has a tone, style and visual sensibility that are all its own.